Materials Science and Engineering Fellowships

 Request for proposals

-Notre Dame is proud to offer fellowships to grow the newly initiated Materials Science and Engineering doctoral program.
-The primary purposes for these fellowships are: (1) to recruit outstanding graduate students intent on pursuing an interdisciplinary doctoral degree with a materials emphasis, and (2) to initiate interdisciplinary materials research leading to proposals with a significant prospect of external funding.
+Fellowships are being provided to grow the Materials Science and Engineering doctoral program.
+The aims are: (1) to recruit outstanding graduate students intent on pursuing an interdisciplinary doctoral degree with a materials emphasis, and (2) to initiate interdisciplinary materials research leading to proposals with a significant prospect of external funding.

 An important aim of the fellowships is to expand the base of graduate funding in materials research.
 The fellowships will support the stipend of one graduate student for one year, with the expectation that faculty will secure support for the remaining research and student sponsorship.
 Incoming students, first-year students, and second-year students are eligible to receive the fellowship.
 Fellowships are contingent on a student remaining in good standing to meet the host department's doctoral requirements at the time of use.
 For incoming and first-year students, fellowships will begin in the student’s second year.
 For all other current students, fellowships will begin in the year of the award.